cheuklau/spyglass/README.md

 ./stop_kafka.sh
 ```
 Note: The above scripts will clear the Kafka and Zookeeper data directories and Kafka producer and consumer output and logs.

+## DevOps Tech Stack

+### Kops

+- Use kops to create Kubernetes cluster on AWS
+- Write output as Terraform for version control

+### Docker

+- Dockerize each component of pipeline

+### Helm

+- Write each application as a Helm deployment

+### Prometheus

+- Add Prometheus operator to cluster to monitor Kubernetes cluster

+### Elastic Stack

+- Add Elastic Stack to monitor application logs